 Here are some of the things we do:

-During 2017-18 we will be continuing to support the Meru Women’s Garden Project, which is being supported by many other Soroptimist Clubs as well.
-In addition, we will be supporting the Mary’s Meals project which provides meals and education for children in poor areas of developing countries.
+And during 2018-19 we are continuing to support the Meru Women’s Garden Project, which is being supported by many other British Soroptimist Clubs as well.

-We have worked with our Soroptimist link club in Japan, SI Nara, on various projects including improving conditions for children affected by the Japanese tsunami and its associated nuclear fall-out, raising money for work with street children in Kenya, Love-in-a-Box (see below) and the Meru Women’s Garden Project.
+We have been working with our Soroptimist link club in Japan, Soroptimist International of Nara, on various projects including improving conditions for children affected by the Japanese tsunami and its associated nuclear fall-out, raising money for work with street children in Kenya, Love-in-a-Box (see below) and the Meru Women’s Garden Project.

-In recent years we have raised money for the Eastbourne Samaritans, the Royal National Lifeboat Institution, Changing Faces, the JPK Project, the Citizens’ Advice Bureau, breast cancer charities, the Pestalozzi Village and Médecins sans Frontières‘ work with Ebola victims.
+In recent years we have raised money for the Eastbourne Samaritans, the Royal National Lifeboat Institution, Changing Faces, the JPK Project, the Citizens’ Advice Bureau, breast cancer charities, Mary’s Meals, the Eastbourne Foodbank and Médecins sans Frontières‘ work with Ebola victims.

 But Soroptimism isn’t just about raising funds.
 Here are some of our other activities: